ctornau/latex/README.md

-# Docker-Image based on Ubuntu-Linux for creating LaTeX documents e.g. within a CI/CD pipeline
+# Docker-Image based on Ubuntu-Linux for creating LaTeX documents also within a CI/CD pipeline

 ## In General